abedGNU/Moka7app/README.md

 http://snap7.sourceforge.net/

 # TODO

-* Add settings to set IP Address, and save it on device
+* Add settings to set and save on device using shared preferences:
-* Read from DB, I, Q and M
+    - IP Address
+    - Memory to read from plc and offset

+* Reading from PLC is performed in a background service

+* Saving data to sqlLite is performed in a background service

-* Make some custom widget (Led, NumericTextBox)
+* Make some custom widget (Led, NumericTextBox) to interact with PLC.